 The English National Strategy for Access and Student Success [1] emphasises the need to improve the participation, retention and progression rates of higher education (HE) students from the most disadvantaged groups.
 It also highlights the need for evidence that financial support given to such disadvantaged students by higher education institutions (HEIs) is having a measureable and meaningful impact.

 The evidence from previous research is mixed, with some studies suggesting that financial support positively impacts HE students’ academic performance [2] [3], wellbeing and retention [4], as well as influencing their university choice [5].
 Other research has reported that such financial support has no observable effect on student retention [6] or university choice [7].
-International research has found improved low-income student access and degree completion using performance-linked financial support [8] and significantly increased completion rates among doctoral neuroscience students with full financial support [9].
+International research has found improved low-income student access and degree completion using performance-linked financial support [8].Significantly increased completion rates among doctoral neuroscience students with full financial support have also been found [9].
 However, the applicability of international research findings are limited in this context due to the substantial differences found in HE situations across the globe, including tuition fee amounts, living costs and levels of public funding [10].

-The National Strategy [1] is applicable to all undergraduate students, including those studying medicine, but the authors could not identify any evaluations of financial support specifically relating to undergraduate medical students in the United Kingdom (UK).
+The National Strategy [1] is applicable to all undergraduate students, including those studying medicine, but the authors could not identify any evaluations of financial support specifically relating to undergraduate medical students in England.
 Medical students are distinct from students on other first undergraduate degree courses due to a combination of factors, including increased course length (five vs. three years’ study); increased semester length; and increased frequency of term-time travel due to medical placements.
 Furthermore, the evidence cited above may be of limited value because the data were collected before 2012-13.
 In 2012-13, places at HEIs switched from being predominantly publicly-funded to being funded by students, with annual tuition approximately trebling for most students to £9,000 [1].
 The government introduced several measures to help lessen the negative impact of this fee rise on the most disadvantaged students, such as the National Scholarship Programme (NSP) [11]; however, this was only implemented for the first three years after the fee increase.
 Considering the potential impact of the fee rise, the 2015-2020 strategic plan from the Office for Fair Access (OFFA) [12] calls on institutions to provide contemporary assessments of the impact of their financial support for disadvantaged students on retention, progression, success, wellbeing and participation, throughout the student lifecycle.

 In response to this call, this article describes the first evaluation the authors are aware of, of a financial support scheme for students from lower income backgrounds attending medical school.